Math Calculators

 Ratio calculator

-The ratio calculator allows you to simplify ratios, find missing values in proportions, and identify whether the two given ratios are equivalent.
-The calculator accepts integers, decimal numbers, and numbers in a scientific e-notation as inputs.
-An example of a number in a scientific e-notation is 2e5, which equals 2 × 10⁵.
-There is a 15-character input limit, meaning that each input (A, B, C, or D) cannot exceed 15 characters.
+Our versatile ratio calculator allows you to effortlessly simplify ratios, find missing values in proportions, and determine if two given ratios are equivalent.
+This tool accepts a variety of inputs, including integers, decimals, and numbers in scientific e-notation.
+For example, a number in scientific e-notation like 2e5 represents 2 × 10⁵.
+Please note that there is a 15-character limit for each input field, meaning fields A, B, C, or D cannot exceed this length.

 Directions for use

-1. To use the calculator as a ratio converter, or, in other words, to simplify a ratio, enter the numerator and the denominator for one side of the ratio.
-Enter A and B or C and D. Then press "Calculate."
-The ratios calculator will then simplify the given ratio and return the answer in the lowest terms.
+1. To use the calculator as a ratio converter—or, in other words, to simplify a ratio—enter the numerator and denominator for one side of the ratio.
+Enter these into fields A and B, or C and D. Then, click "Calculate."
+The ratio simplifier will immediately process the given ratio and return the answer in its lowest terms.

-Suppose the known values were inserted as integers or in the scientific e-notation.
-In that case, the calculator will also demonstrate the steps of the solution.
+If the known values are entered as integers or in scientific e-notation, the calculator will also display the step-by-step solution.

-Suppose the inserted value is already in the lowest terms.
-In that case, the calculator will find an equivalent ratio by multiplying the numerator and the fraction denominator by 2.
+If the inserted value is already in its simplest form, the calculator will generate an equivalent ratio by multiplying both the numerator and the denominator by 2.

-1. To use the calculator for finding a missing value in a proportion, enter the three known values and leave the unknown value field blank.
-You can use any fields for the unknown value – A, B, C, or D. After entering the three known values, press "Calculate."
-The calculator will return the solved proportion with all four values.
-If the entered values were integers, the calculator would also demonstrate the solution to the problem.
+1. To use the proportion calculator to find a missing value, input the three known values and leave the field for the unknown value blank.
+You can leave any of the fields empty—A, B, C, or D. After entering the three known values, click "Calculate."
+The tool will solve the proportion and display all four values.
+If you input integers, the calculator will also provide the step-by-step solution to the problem.

 Definitions and important formulas

-In mathematics, a ratio is defined as an ordered pair of numbers a and b.
-We use ratios to compare two values by dividing one of the numbers by another number.
+In mathematics, a ratio is defined as an ordered pair of numbers, a and b.
+We use ratios to compare two values by dividing one number by the other.

-For example, if there are 2 girls and 6 boys in a class, the ratio of girls to boys would be 2:6, or, in a simplified form, 1:3, meaning that for every girl, there are three boys.
+For example, if a class consists of 2 girls and 6 boys, the ratio of girls to boys is 2:6.
+In simplified form, this is 1:3, meaning that for every one girl, there are three boys.

-A proportion is an expression equating two ratios.
-In our previous example, the proportion could be written as follows:
+A proportion is a mathematical expression equating two ratios.
+Using our previous example, the proportion can be written as follows:

 $$2:6::1:3$$